osohq/oso/docs/content/any/reference/polar/polar-syntax.md

 ### Shorthand Rules

-Shorthand rules are shortened rules that you can define inside actor and resource blocks using declared permissions, roles, and relations.
+Shorthand rules are concise rules that you can define inside actor and resource blocks using declared permissions, roles, and relations.

 For example,